bevyengine/bevy/release-content/migration-guides/gltf-coordinate-conversion.md

 mesh primitive entities.
 Whether these changes affect you will depend on how you're using glTFs.

+- If you never enabled the 0.17 conversion then you don't need to change anything - conversion remains disabled by default in 0.18.
+To check if you enabled the conversion, search for `use_model_forward_direction`.

 - If you simply spawn your glTF via `SceneRoot` and want it to visually match the `Transform::forward` of the entity it's spawned on, then you're still supported.
-The internals of the scene will be different, but the visual result will be the same.
-You can enable this conversion with the `GltfConvertCoordinates::scenes` option.
+The internals of the scene will be different in 0.18, but the visual result will be the same.
+The only option you need to enable is `GltfConvertCoordinates::scenes`.

-- If you want the `Mesh` assets in your glTF to be converted, then you're supported by the `GltfConvertCoordinates::meshes` option.
+- If you also want the `Mesh` assets in your glTF to be converted then you're supported by the `GltfConvertCoordinates::meshes` option.
 This can be combined with the `scenes` option if you want both.